tatsushid/h2o-rpm/README.md

 ==================================

-This provides [H2O](https://h2o.github.io/) RPM spec file and required files e.g. SysVinit, systemd service etc. to build RPM for RHEL/CentOS 6/7
+This provides [H2O](https://h2o.github.io/) RPM spec file and required files e.g. SysVinit, systemd service etc. to build RPM for Fedora and RHEL/CentOS 6/7

 ## How to build RPM